About

 • The referee may allow play to continue by applying the advantage if the offending team has not previously committed five accumulated fouls and the opposing team is not denied a goal or an obvious goal scoring opportunity.
 The referee may also choose to tally such advantages as accumulated fouls.

-Procedure for a DFKSAF:
+Procedure for a ten metre penalty:

 • If the offending team (foul committing team) commits an accumulated foul within 10m of their goal line/byline, the attacking team can either: